ABF Access to Justice Research Initiative Early-Career Workshop

 Participants will take part in monthly virtual meetings with fellow members of their cohort, focused on providing feedback on work shared by members of the group and conversations about relevant professional development topics.

-Participants will also attend a two-day in-person pre-conference and present at the Annual Meetings of the Law and Society Association in Chicago in June 2025.
+Participants will also attend a two-day in-person conference and present on their work in Chicago in August or September 2026.

 Deliverables

-By the end of the program term, each participant will produce an original empirical research product.
-This includes journal articles to be submitted to peer-reviewed outlets, dissertation or book chapters, and other types of products subject to rigorous forms of peer evaluation.
+By the end of the program term, each participant will provide evidence that they have produced an original, empirical research project stemming from the project proposed in their application.
+Original research products include journal articles submitted to peer-reviewed outlets, dissertation or book chapters submitted to committee chairs, editors, or presses, grant proposals submitted to external funders, and other types of products subject to rigorous forms of peer review as determined by the organizers.

 Eligibility